-Figure 3.5: Enter your wireless network password.
+Figure 3.5: Enter your wireless network

-If you know the password, enter it in the Password field and then click on the Connect button.
-As you type the password, it will be obscured from view to prevent others from reading the password as you type it.
-To verify the characters you are entering for the password, you can view the password by selecting the Show Password check box.
-Then, you can make the password obscure again by deselecting the Show password check box.
 Once the password is entered, click on the Connect button.
 The Network-Manager icon in the top panel will animate as Ubuntu attempts to connect to the network.
 If the connection is successful, the icon will change to display a signal meter.
 An on-screen notification message will also appear informing you that the connection was successful.